AStarStartup/WikiSpy/docs/Docs/RAD/CurrentSystem/ReadMe.md

 ### Current System

-The current system is Wikipedia, the Chinese Communist Party's version of Wikipedia, and other existing Wikipedia-like sites.
+The current system is Wikipedia, the Chinese Communist Party's version of Wikipedia, other existing Wikipedia-like sites, TensorFlow, and Serial [Chinese Room, Interprocess, and Telemetry (SCRIPT) Script (Script2)](https://github.com/KabukiStarship/Script2).

 ## License